pydantic/pydantic/docs/install.md

 pip install pydantic[email,dotenv]
 ```

-Of course, you can also install these requirements manually with `pip install email-validator` and/or `pip install`.
+Of course, you can also install these requirements manually with `pip install email-validator` and/or `pip install python-dotenv`.

 ## Install from repository